 Guesthouses in the Caucasus are of a simple and basic nature with shared bathroom facilities.
-Shared rooms are with more than two persons, with single beds.
-A hearty breakfast should certainly be expected.
+Shared rooms generally accommodate two or three people in single beds.
+A hearty dinner and breakfast should certainly be expected!

 How many other hikers will there be?

-We’re accepting a maximum of 10 participants for this trek, not including the two guides.
+We’re recruiting a maximum of 10 participants for this trek, not including the two guides.

 Are there any safety or security risks I should be aware of in Armenia?